EGI-Federation/datahub-documentation/source/introduction.rst

         supported by one or multiple Oneproviders providing actual storage resources

 :EGI DataHub: a Onedata Onezone, the federation and authentication service.
-SSO
+Single
-              with all the connected storage providers (Oneprovider) through EGI Check-in
+              Sign On (SSO) with all the connected storage providers (Oneprovider) through EGI Check-in

-:Onezone: a central component federating providers, it will take care of AAI
+:Onezone: a central component federating providers, it will take care of
-          and other management tasks (like space creation).
+          Authentication and Authorization and other management tasks (like space creation).
 EGI DataHub is a Onezone instance.

 :Oneprovider: a data management component deployed in the data centres,
               provisioning data and managing transfers.
 A Oneprovider is